simonthelwall/simonthelwall.github.io/r_notes/dplyr.md

 It makes the standard data manipulation that all data analysts need to do so much easier.
 A particularly nice feature is the ability to connect a series of commands in the same way as pipes in Unix systems.
 Rather than the vertical bar `|`, the symbol is `%>%`.
+The pipe takes input, commonly a dataframe from the left-hand side and passes it to functions on the right-hand side.

 As well as dplyr, Hadley has introduced another new package for reshaping: tidyr.
 Together with ggplot2, lubridate, stringr and others they form the 'tidyverse'.